Westway (TV series)

-Westway is a British television series made by HTV for ITV in 1976.
+Westway is a British television series was made by HTV for the ITV network and aired for seven episodes between 28 April and 9 June 1976.

 The series dealt with the lives of three families living together in a commune (set in a castle) in Bristol, and explored issues of self-sufficiency also addressed by BBC series of the period such as The Good Life and Survivors.